soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 ## Step 5 - Test your supervision policy (optional)

 After you create a supervision policy, it's a good idea to test to make sure that the conditions you defined are being properly enforced by the policy.
+You may also want to [test your data loss prevention (DLP) policies](create-test-tune-dlp-policy.md) if your supervision policies include sensitive information types.
 Follow the steps below to test your supervision policy:

 1. Open an email client or Microsoft Teams logged in as a supervised user defined in the policy you want to test.
 2. Send an email or Microsoft Teams chat that meets the criteria you've defined in the supervision policy.
 This can be a keyword, attachment size, domain, etc.